 Trends and Latest Developments

 Spectroscopic studies, which analyze the light emitted from the sun's surface, suggest lower abundances of certain heavy elements, such as oxygen, carbon, and nitrogen, compared to earlier estimates.
-However, helioseismic models, which use the sun's internal vibrations to infer its structure and composition, require higher abundances of these elements to match the observed vibration patterns.
+That said, helioseismic models, which use the sun's internal vibrations to infer its structure and composition, require higher abundances of these elements to match the observed vibration patterns.
 This discrepancy has prompted researchers to re-examine the assumptions and methods used in both spectroscopic and helioseismic analyses, leading to new insights into the complexities of solar physics.

 Professional insights suggest that addressing the solar abundance problem may require revising our understanding of the sun's internal structure, including the mixing processes that transport elements between different layers.
 It may also involve improving the atomic data used in spectroscopic analyses, such as the transition probabilities and broadening parameters of spectral lines.
 Advancements in computational modeling and data analysis techniques are also essential for refining our understanding of the sun's composition and dynamics.